AlexLiuSheng/AnimSideBar/README.md

 gif show:![image](https://cloud.githubusercontent.com/assets/12408339/15278798/0df854a2-1b50-11e6-962e-15cb94ecc113.gif )

-to use,you should write like this on your layout
+to use,you should write like this in your layout

      <com.allenliu.sidebar.SideBar
     android:layout_alignParentRight="true"